-Two-Side Cvars and the Cross-Sectional Expected Stock Returns: Evidences from Chinese Stock Market
+Two-side CVaRs and Cross-sectional Expected Stock Returns: Evidence from the Chinese Stock Market

 Date Written: October 11, 2019

-Tail risks attract recently lots of attentions to predict the cross-sectional expected returns of stocks in literature.
-Using a modified conditional value at risk (CVaR), the extreme loss and gain of stocks can be measured by the left tail CVaR- and the right tail CVaR+, respectively.
-The left and right tail CVaRs are unified as two-side CVaRs which correspond to the two-side tails of returns.
-We empirically examine the relations between two-side CVaRs and the cross-sectional expected returns of stocks and find, economically and statistically, that both have significantly negative relations with the cross-sectional expected returns.
-The empirical results are robust when we control the firm size, idiosyncratic volatility, liquidity risk, downside beta and the maximum daily return in previous month (MAX).
-The pricing powers of two-side CVaRs are strongly significant and can not be explained by the Fama-French three- and five-factor models.
+Recently, tail risks have attracted much attention in the literature for their role in predicting the cross-sectional expected returns of stocks.
+Using a modified conditional value at risk (CVaR), the extreme loss and gain of stocks can be measured using the left-tail CVaR- and the right-tail CVaR+, respectively.
+The left and right tail CVaRs are unified as two-side CVaRs that correspond to the two-side tails of returns.
+We empirically examine the relationship between two-side CVaRs and the cross-sectional expected returns of stocks, obtain the findings with significantly negative relations, and both economically and statistically.
+The empirical results are robust even after controlling for firm size, idiosyncratic volatility, liquidity risk, downside beta, and the maximum daily return in the previous month (MAX).
+The pricing powers of two-side CVaRs are strongly significant and cannot be explained by the Fama-French three- and five-factor models.

 Keywords: Asset pricing, extreme loss and gain, two-side CVaRs, tail risk

 Suggested Citation: Suggested Citation